Management Information Systems, MS

 Quality of Work Standards

 The Graduate College’s Quality of Work standards shall be applied to foundation courses as well as courses taken as part of the degree program.
-In particular, the GPC will recommend to the Graduate College that any
+In particular, the Graduate Program Chair (GPC) will recommend to the Graduate College that any

-1. Student receiving a grade of “C-” or below in any foundation courses will be automatically dismissed from the program or, in the case of unclassified or non-degree students, be automatically denied admission.
+1. Student receiving a grade of “C-” or below in any foundation courses will be automatically dismissed from the program or, in the case of non-degree students, be automatically denied admission.

 2. Student receiving a grade of “C+” or “C” in any foundation course will be placed on probation or dismissed from the program.